kares/activerecord-bogacs/README.md

 This pool allows for a database connection to be "shared" among threads, this is very **dangerous** normally.
-You will need to understand the underlying driver's connection whether it is thread-safe.
+You will need to understand the underlying driver's connection implementation (whether its thread-safe).

 You'll need to manually declare blocks that run with a shared connection (**make sure** only read operations happen within such blocks) similar to the built-in